simbahebinbo/embedded-redis/README.md

 Redis version
 ==============

 When not provided with the desired redis executable, RedisServer runs os-dependent executable enclosed in jar.
-Currently is uses:
+Currently it uses:
-- Redis 2.8.19 in case of Linux/Unix
+- Redis 6.0.5 in case of Linux/Unix
-- Redis 2.8.19 in case of OSX
+- Redis 6.0.5 in case of OSX
-- Redis 2.8.19 in case of Windows: https://github.com/MSOpenTech/redis/releases/tag/win-2.8.19

 However, you should provide RedisServer with redis executable if you need specific version.